feedvisor/api-sample/README.md

 ## Code Example
-First you need to make sure that your client credentials are set in the constants that are at the top of AuthenticationExample class, then you can run the main function in the same class
+First you need to make sure that your client credentials are set in the constants that are at the top of FeedvisorAPIExample class, then you can run the main function in the same class

 or